ckb-js/kuai/README.md

 ##### Lock

 As in nervos network, each cell has its own `lock script`, so the `lock script` should be defined in `store`.
-We provide two default lock decorators, the `Omnilock` and the `Secp256k1Lock`, to use to define the most used `lock script`s in nervos network, and if you are using other `lock script`s in system, the `DefaultLock` could be used.
+We provide two default lock decorators, the `Omnilock` and the `Secp256k1Lock`, to use to define the most used `lock script`s in nervos network, and if you are using other `lock script`s in system, the `DefaultScript` could be used.
 Also we provide the `Lock` decorator for you to define your custom `lock script`.

 The Lock decorators we provided as below.

 - `Lock`
-- `DefaultLock`
+- `DefaultScript`
 - `Omnilock`
 - `Secp256k1Lock`